 The hairs that reside within the donor area differ from the other hairs on your head.
 They are selected due to their resistance to DHT, the primary hormone that is linked to male pattern baldness.
-This gives hair transplant patients a thicker and fuller head of hair that isn’t prone to excessive shedding.
+This gives hair transplant patients a thicker and fuller head of hair that isn’t sensitive to hair loss.

 People often mistake a ‘mature hairline’ with a receding hairline as the two are synonymous with aging and both tend to provoke nervousness when it comes to hair loss.

-A mature hairline is identified as a slightly higher hairline that men will develop after puberty, usually between the ages of 17 and 29 years old.
+A mature hairline is identified as a slightly higher hairline that men will develop after puberty, usually between the ages of 17 and 27 years old.
 However, this does differ from person to person.
-Only a minor percentage of men retain their ‘juvenile hairline’ as a maturing hairline is inherently part of the natural aging process.
+Only a minor percentage of men retain their ‘juvenile hairline’ as a maturing hairline is inherently part of the natural ageing process.

-A mature hairline reflects a change in musculature and bony structure of the scalp correlating with age, seen by the hair at the front of the head will move back in unison by an average of half an inch.
-Whereas, a receding hairline is characterised by hair loss behind the maturing hairline.
+A maturing hairline reflects a change in musculature and bony structure of the scalp correlating with age, seen by the hair at the front of the head moving back in unison by an average of half an inch.
+A receding hairline is characterised by hair loss behind the maturing hairline.
 The excessive hair loss caused by receding hair will occur at the temples and the hairline and will begin to move upwards, forming a pattern of hair loss as seen in the Norwood scale.